Richmond Domestic Violence Lawyer

 Common Defenses against Domestic Violence Charges

-Criminal charges legal practitioner typically select from two types of defenses against domestic violence charges: (i) the alleged violence never occurred at all and the evidence is insufficient to establish that it did, and (ii) the violence occurred, but it was justified under the circumstances.
+Criminal charges legal practitioners typically select from two types of defenses against domestic violence charges: (i) the alleged violence never occurred at all and the evidence is insufficient to establish that it did, and (ii) the violence occurred, but it was justified under the circumstances.
 The following are some common defense strategies:

 Directly Challenging the Evidence